ASD-Blueprint/desktop.gov.au/blueprint/abac/office-365.md

 Note, the Autodiscover service external DNS entry is specific to the Hybrid implementation of the Agency.
 Once all mailboxes have been migrated to Office 365 within a Hybrid configuration this can be pointed as an alias to the Office 365 Autodiscover service using `autodiscover.outlook.com`.

-Hybrid implementation types will additional external DNS depending on the hybrid implementation (classic or modern).
+Hybrid implementation types will require additional external DNS records depending on the hybrid implementation (classic or modern).
 The additional certificate requirements for hybrid can be located at - [certificate requirements for hybrid deployments](https://docs.microsoft.com/en-us/exchange/certificate-requirements).

 The following table describes the DNS record settings for Agency.gov.au (default) per implementation type.